felix-lang/felix/doc/tutorial/loops.rst

     done

 and the loop iterations include the value 3.
-The values of a the slice start and slice end delimiters must can be arbitrary expressions but be of type `int`.
+The values of a the slice start and slice end delimiters can be arbitrary expressions of type `int`.
 Slices can be empty if the end is lower than the start, in this case the loop body is not executed.